ssethx24/ssethx24-intern-repo-focusbear/git_understanding.md

 git bisect is like a debugging time machine with GPS.
 It makes the process of identifying regressions systematic and reliable, even in complex histories.

 I'll definitely be using this in real-world projects when bugs slip in over time and the cause isn’t immediately obvious.

+# Reflections on Commit Message Best Practices

+As part of understanding Git workflows, I explored the impact of different styles of commit messages.
+I made three commits with varied messages:

+1. A vague message: `fixed stuff`
+2. An overly detailed message: a full paragraph explaining every line change
+3. A clear, well-structured message: `Fix header alignment issue on mobile layout`

+---

+## ✅ What Makes a Good Commit Message?

+A good commit message is:

+- **Concise but descriptive** — it should summarize the "what" and "why" of the change.
+- **Well-formatted** — typically starts with a capitalized verb in the imperative mood (e.g., "Add", "Fix", "Update").
+- **Helpful for future developers** — explaining the reason behind a change when it’s not obvious from the code.

+Good example: